Women Helping Women

 And women want deeper relationships with the organizations to which they give, which means there’s often more time involved before a contribution is made.

-These behaviors mask the fact that once factors such as education, age, income, and others are taken into account, women give more than men, sometimes more than twice as much.
+These behaviors mask the fact that once factors such as education, age, income, and others are taken into account, women give more than men, sometimes more than twice as much, and are more likely to give.

 And projections show that women will be the majority of wealth holders in the U.S., and by some estimates already are.

-This research is important to organizations like IU where private philanthropy—again, the giving of time and talent as well as treasure—is crucial to sustaining academic excellence and to making higher education affordable.
+This research is important to organizations like IU where private philanthropy is crucial to sustaining academic excellence and to making higher education affordable.

 At IU, the Bloomington Colloquium proved just how strongly women feel about reconnecting with their alma mater, and Women’s Philanthropy at IU capitalized on this energy, and the research, as we’ve pushed into new territory in women’s giving to higher education.